exflickr/flamework/README.md

 * $GLOBALS['timings'] -- A hash used to store site performance metrics.

-* $GLOBALS['loaded_libs'] -- A hash used to store information about libraries that have been loaded.
-You should never access this directly, just call `loadlib()`.

-* $GLOBALS['local_cache'] -- A hash used to store locally cached data.
-You shoiuld never access this directly, just use the `cache_*()` functions.

-* $GLOBALS['error'] -- A (helper) hash used to assign site errors to; this is also automagically assigned to a corresponding Smarty variable.
+Some libraries use their own globals internally, usually prefixed with `LIBRARYNAME_` or `_LIBRARYNAME_`.
+Some libraries define globals with other random names, which is something we should probably fix.

 The database model
 --

 Flamework assumes a federated model with all the various user data spread across a series of databases, or "clusters".
 For each cluster there are a series of corresponding helper functions defined in `lib_db.php`.

 **By default Flamework does not require that it be run under a fully-federated database system.** It takes advantage of the ability to run in "poor man's